openshift/enhancements/enhancements/api-review/azure_user_defined_tags.md

 ### User Stories

-- As an openshift administrator, I want to have tags added to all resources created in Azure by Openshift.
-- As an openshift administrator, I want to restrict access granted to Openshift specific account.
+- As an openshift administrator, I want to have tags added to all resources created in Azure by Openshift, so that I can restrict access granted to an OpenShift specific account

 ### Goals